FUSED-Net: Detecting Traffic Signs with Limited Data: Proposed Methodology

-This approach also enhances the model's robustness, making it less sensitive to slight changes in input data that could lead to misclassification.
-By training on the pseudo-support set, the model becomes better equipped to handle the unpredictable variations it will encounter in real-world traffic sign detection tasks, ensuring more reliable and accurate performance across different environments.
+The creation of PSS by supplementing original samples with their augmented versions introduces a broader range of visual characteristics into the training data.
+This enriched dataset helps the model recognize patterns under diverse conditions, improving generalization and reducing overfitting.
+Additionally, training on the PSS enhances the model's robustness, making it less sensitive to input variations and better equipped to handle the unpredictable changes encountered in real-world traffic sign detection, leading to more reliable and accurate performance.